sryo/Spoons/README.md

 # FlexTiles
 `FlexTiles.lua` automatically tiles windows of whitelisted applications, creating a clean and organized workspace for increased productivity.
 The script efficiently handles tiling non-collapsed and collapsed windows separately and raises non-focused windows from the same application when a new application is focused, allowing for seamless multitasking.

+# Linkmaster
+`Linkmaster.lua` intercepts clicked URLs and presents a chooser that allows you to open the link in a specific browser (including incognito or private browsing mode) or copy the link to your clipboard.

 ## FAQ